 - Various engagement activities have been held in different venues and they have been designed to encourage everyone to participate. - We offer variations to standard services for people with protected characteristics e.g. assisted and clinical waste collection services.
-We offer an assisted collection for the disabled or the elderly and short-term arrangements for other groups e.g. pregnancy/recovering from ops - Protected groups are engaged via Independent Advisory Group (IAG) quarterly meetings - We are aware of different communities and their different needs and is evidenced by different collection methods, e.g. bags, bins as appropriate - We launched the Hate Crime eLearning module in December 2016 - We offered Community Chest grants to Calibre Audio Library - We organised ladies only swimming and ladies only fitness sessions - We designed leaflets/ posters/ communications/ events to promote positive relations.
-E.g. Play in the park (Aug 3rd, 2016) - We engaged communities through events, consultations, public meetings etc. For example IAG, Landlords forums and other partnership opportunities - IAG's have been held in people's own environment/venues when possible.
-When using AVDC venue's we have ensured that these are inclusive venues (hearing aid, light

-- adjustments etc) e.g. Paralympic Flame celebration - We are aware that vulnerable people/ communities are participating more in events e.g. Schools in CSE awareness projects, Women's group linking with Women's Aid/TVP, Supporting disability (BuDS) projects, Local Conversation initiative in Southcourt and HCN - Adult Learning (BCC) have encouraged our elderly community to be more familiar with online engagement platforms - The Aylesbury Vale Times is now available in large print or CD (on request) - We are also aware that protected groups are participating across a wider range of specific activities. e.g. solid wall insulation activities within the Asian community
+We offer an assisted collection for the for the disabled or the elderly and short-term arrangements for the other groups e.g. pregnancy/recovering from operations - We are aware of different communities and their different needs and is evidenced by different collection methods, e.g. bags, bins as appropriate - We launched the Hate Crime eLearning module in December 2016 - We organised ladies only swimming and ladies only fitness sessions - We designed leaflets/posters/communications/events to promote positive relations.
+E.g. Play in the park - We engaged communities through events, consultations, public meetings etc. - IAG's have been held in people's own environment/venues when possible.
+When using AVDC venue's we have ensured that these are inclusive venues (hearing aid, light adjustments etc) e.g. Paralympic Flame celebration - We are aware that vulnerable people/communities are participating more in events e.g. Schools in CSE awareness projects, Women's group linking with Women's Aid/TVP, Supporting disability (BuDS) projects, Local Conversation initiative in Southcourt and HCN - Adult Learning (BCC) have encouraged our elderly community to be more familiar with online engagement platforms